1. Benefits of Breastfeeding for ...

 Breastfeeding, one of the most important acts of motherhood provides a bond of deep love and affection between mother and her newborn baby.
 This feeding not only is beneficial for baby but is beneficial for the mother too.
 Here is a concise description about the breastfeeding benefits.

-Breastfeeding Benefits for baby:
+Breastfeeding Benefits for Babies

 1) Breast milk provides the ideal nutrition for infants.
+[Also read: 9 Tips to Increase Breast Milk Supply in Lactating Moms]

 2) It has a nearly perfect mix of vitamins, protein, and fat—everything your baby needs to grow and it is more easily digested than infant formula.